Pushplaybang/dev-config/readme.md

 Homestead is a vagrant box designed for general purpose development with laravel, but provides a solid environment for wordpress or other php development as well.

+## SSH keys

+Generating SSH keys (OSX)

+First check to see if a ssh key directory exists.

+    cd ~/.ssh
+    ls -lash

+If nothing is listed, then you can move on - or else you'll need to backup the existing key and create a new as needed.

+    ssh-keygen -t rsa -C "adam@stacoviak.com"